dotnet/docs/docs/csharp/programming-guide/classes-and-structs/structs.md

 - Unlike classes, structs can be instantiated without using a `new` operator.
 - Structs can declare constructors that have parameters.
 - A struct cannot inherit from another struct or class, and it cannot be the base of a class.
 All structs inherit directly from <xref:System.ValueType>, which inherits from <xref:System.Object>.
 - A struct can implement interfaces.
-- A struct can be used as a nullable type and can be assigned a null value.
+- A struct cannot be `null`, and a struct variable cannot be assigned `null` unless the variable is declared as a nullable type.

 ## Related sections